aguru-venkata-saisantosh-patnaik/AI_Food_Recommendation_Chatbot-Multi_Agent_RAG_System/README.md

 | `orchestrator.py`                    | Ties all agents together; runs config, workflow, and agent init       |
 | `utils.py`                           | Core enums, helper functions, configuration constants                 |

-## **How the Components Work Together**

-- Conversations flow through the **Conversational Agent**, which extracts intent, slots, and maintains memory for multi-turn dialogues.
-- Once enough preferences are gathered, the **Retrieval Agent** turns these into optimized, context-rich search queries.
-- These queries search a semantic **vector DB** distributed in **shards** (for efficiency)—returning a candidate set of food items.
-- The **Re-ranking Agent** processes retrieved items, using the user’s session context, journey, and explainable conditions to select the most fitting top 10.
-- **User Clustering** and **engineered data features** guide personalization at every recommendation step, ensuring suggestions match both explicit and implicit user traits, habits, and history.

 ## **Major Data & Model Preparation Steps**